-After Jesus' death and resurrection, His friends are so compelled by what they'd seen and heard that they begin to live differently, and people flocked to it because it was different and refreshing.
+After Jesus' death and resurrection, his friends are so compelled that they begin to live differently, and people flocked to it because it was different and refreshing.
 What was it about this new community that caused people to want to be a part of it?
-In part, it was radical friendship, mutual flourishing and courageous faith.
+In part it was radical friendship.
+Mutual flourishing.
+Courageous faith.

-In fact, at the end of the story we have been studying this week, we read that the people there were surprised and gave thanks to God, saying, "We have seen very special things today."
+In fact, at the end of this story we read, At once the sick man got up in front of them.
+He took his bed and went to his home thanking God.
+All those who were there were surprised and gave thanks to God, saying, "We have seen very special things today" (Luke 5:25-25, NLV).
 The crowd saw the determination of the friends.
 Jesus honored the friends' faith and healed the paralyzed man.
+The people watching took notice.
+People who watch us this year are going to see remarkable things that resemble the early followers of Jesus.

 Most "evangelism" in the early church was simply friendship, conversation and people living in different and compelling ways.
 Following Jesus encouraged the believers to think less about their differences and more about their commonalities.
 Their example of human flourishing compelled people.
 It stood out; it was distinctive.
 The Book of Acts portrays what it looked like in practice.
-It wasn't fancy or showy; it was simple.

-They devoted themselves to the apostles' teaching and to fellowship, to the breaking of bread and to prayer.
+It wasn't fancy or showy; they simply devoted themselves to the apostles' teaching and to fellowship, to the breaking of bread and to prayer.
 Everyone was filled with awe at the many wonders and signs performed by the apostles.
 All the believers were together and had everything in common.
 They sold property and possessions to give to anyone who had need.
 Every day they continued to meet together in the temple courts.
 They broke bread in their homes and ate together with glad and sincere hearts, praising God and enjoying the favor of all the people.
-And the Lord added to their number daily those who were being saved.
-(Acts 2:42-47, NIV)
+And the Lord added to their number daily those who were being saved (Acts 2:42-47, NIV).